Miranda (state): Economy

 The economic development of the state is based on the excellence of its soils, which has allowed the boom in agriculture.
 The region of the valleys of Tuy is characterized by the production of cocoa, sugar cane, and corn, among other crops.
 Barlovento also has great fertility of its lands, standing out the cultivation of cocoa and a great variety of fruits and vegetables.
-Likewise, Guatire and Guarenas have good lands for cultivation, being coffee one of the main products of the area.
+Likewise, Guatire and Guarenas have good lands for cultivation, with coffee being one of the main products of the area.

 Among other economic activities is the industrial one, standing out the manufacturing one, which conforms together with that of the Federal District the first urban manufacturing set of the country.